MisterFlicker/MisterFlicker/README.md

 - Understanding of **HTTP** at a fundamental level
 - Understanding of principles of OOP
 - Knowledge of automated testing
-- Work expirience and linter (flake8)
+- Work expirience with linter (flake8).
+Follow the code style.
 - Work expirience with **Flask**, **Pytest**, **Bootstrap5**, **Poetry**
 - Knowledge of **Python**, basic knowledge of **HTML**, **CSS**
 - English level: Upper-Intermediate